LADI/Cadence/INSTALL.md

-# ---  INSTALL for Cadence  ---
+# ---  INSTALL for Caleson  ---

-To install Cadence and its tools, simply run as usual: <br/>
+To install Caleson and its tools, simply run as usual: <br/>
 `$ make` <br/>
 `$ [sudo] make install`